Ricardo Mackenzie

-Ricardo Denver Mackenzie is a South African politician who has served as the Minister of Mobility of the Western Cape since February 2023.
+Ricardo Denver Mackenzie (born 15 October 1977) is a South African politician who has served as the Minister of Cultural Affairs and Sport of the Western Cape since June 2024.
+He had previously served as the Provincial Minister of Mobility from February 2023 until June 2024.
 A member of the Democratic Alliance, he has been a Member of the Western Cape Provincial Parliament since May 2014.

 Mackenzie is a former Manager/PA to African National Congress member and national cabinet minister Fikile Mbalula.
 He is also the DA's constituency head in Mitchells Plain.

 Early life

-Mackenzie studied at the University of the Witswatersrand where he obtained a graduate certificate in governance and leadership.
+Mackenzie studied at the University of the Witwatersrand where he obtained a graduate certificate in governance and leadership.
 As of 2019, he is studying for a post-graduate diploma in governance.
 He worked for the Presidency, Old Mutual, and JPMorgan Chase before being appointed Manager/PA to the then-Minister of Sport and Recreation Fikile Mbalula.

 Political career

 In January 2014, Mackenzie announced that he had resigned as Mbalula's Manager/PA and as a member of the African National Congress.
 He joined the Democratic Alliance and was announced as a candidate for the Western Cape Provincial Parliament ahead of the 2014 general election.
 He was elected and sworn in as an MPP on 21 May 2014.
 During the fifth term of the provincial parliament, he served as the chairperson of the Standing Committee on Cultural Affairs and Sports.

 Mackenzie was re-elected in the 2019 provincial election.
 He is the DA's constituency head in Mitchells Plain.
 In June 2019, he was elected as the chairperson of the Standing Committee on the Premier and Constitutional Matters.